devedmonton/codevid19.com/policies/rules.md

 # Final Competition

-Teams also have until April 30th at 23:59 UTC to submit their projects for consideration for the final prizes.
+Teams have until **Thursday, April 30th at 23:59 UTC** to submit their projects for the final competition.
+Judging and one final public vote will then commence to find our winners.

+## Problem Area Prizes (8 in total)

+Decided by a panel of expert judges, there are **8 prizes** up for grabs: 1 to a winner and 1 to a runner-up team in **each** of the **four problem areas**.
+Judging begins shortly after submission has closed.
+Although we aim to have judging wrap up within one week, we reserve the right to give our judges more time to evaluate the submissions.

+## Popular Choice Prize (1 in total)

-These are larger prizes awarded to a winner and runner-up in four problem areas, as decided by a team of expert judges.
-There will also be final popular choice prize awarded at the end of the competition.
+Similar to the weekly competitions, there will also be one final chance for the public to vote and award one team a prize at the end of the competition.

-Judging begins once project submissions close, and we're aiming to complete it within one week.

 [View final submission details](submissions.html#final-prize-submission)